Reporting Trademark Infringement: Everything You Need to Know

 Google will send you an email confirmation after you submit the online form.
 Google will then review the claim and send an email explaining how they'll proceed with the infringement investigation.

 If you need help with reporting trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.